bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step5.md

 `cd ~/Source/CDH`{{execute}}<br>
 <br>Delete the old .wb file before you copy the new .wb file by executing the below command
 <br>`rm -rf cdh514.wb`{{execute}}<br>
-<br>Copy the new .wb file into CDH directory using the following command:<br>
+<br>Copy the new .wb file into CDH directory using the following command:
 <br>`cp ~/test/cdh515.wb ~/Source/CDH`{{execute}}

 To view the content of .wb file, execute the following command:<br>